-The 3G Cardio 80i Treadmill has an ingenious design that allows a user to fold the treadmill upright, fold the treadmill flat to the floor, and store it away under a bed.
+The 3G Cardio 80i Treadmill has an ingenious design that allows a user to fold the treadmill upright, fold it flat to the floor, and store it under a bed.
 When folded flat to the floor, the 3G Cardio 80i Treadmill has a shallow height of only 9.75″.

 Starting with a heavy-duty 3.0 HP motor, nearly a 60″ running surface, and the stability of a treadmill twice its price, the 3G Cardio 80i Treadmill will impress all users.
 With the capability of reaching 11 mph maximum speed and an intense 15% maximum incline, it would be very tough for someone to outwork this treadmill.

-The console has eight built-in workout programs that include fat burning, heart rate, climbing, and interval training.
+The console has eight built-in workout programs, including fat-burning, heart rate, climbing, and interval training.
 In addition, the display screen displays essential workout readouts like time, distance, speed, calories burned, etc. Furthermore, the console has two water bottle holders and two built-in speakers.

 The 3G Cardio 80i also has a soft suspension on the treadmill belt.
 Therefore, it is ideal for a high-intensity cardio workout so that users can safeguard their joints and muscles.
 Thanks to its high-quality suspension system, this treadmill has won awards as the softest design for the best running and walking treadmill on the market.